Mass NOW 2021 Board

-Kate is a health law attorney at the Massachusetts Law Reform Institute.
-Previously, she worked at the Barbara Lee Political Office, leading the office’s strategic support of progressive women candidates running for governor and U.S. Senate.
-Kate has been a board member of Mass NOW since 2017, and is delighted to be working on Mass NOW’s menstrual equity (“I AM.”) bill this session.
+Kate Symmonds is a health law attorney at the Massachusetts Law Reform Institute, a state-wide anti-poverty law center.
+Previously, she worked at the Barbara Lee Political Office, leading the office’s strategic support of pro-choice, progressive women candidates running for governor and U.S. Senate.
+Kate has been a board member of Mass NOW since 2017, and has been delighted to help lead Mass NOW’s legislative agenda.
 In her free time, Kate enjoys reading, listening to political podcasts, and playing monster trucks (a game of constantly changing rules) with her pre-schooler.

 Rayshauna Gray is invigorated by her work with the Mass Cultural Council, Cambridge Historical Society, Boston Book Festival, and Harvard University.
 After years volunteering with Boston’s Museum of African American History and advancing legislation with the National Organization for Women, she’s writing Roseland, a foray into the nation’s history since 1820 through seven generations of Gray’s matrilineal ancestors.

 Gray is the creator of The Heart Work, a framework and facilitated workshop series that helps people interrogate how imposter syndrome impacts their lives and communities.
 Gray is from the south side of Chicago with centuries of ancestral roots in the rural South.